Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Homeopathic medicine for Asthma

-The leading homeopathic medicines to treat asthma are Arsenic Album, Spongia Tosta, Antimonium Tartaricum, Natrum Sulphuricum, Blatta Orientalis, Hepar Sulph and Ipecac
+The leading homeopathic medicines to treat asthma are Arsenic Album, Spongia Tosta, Antimonium Tartaricum, Natrum Sulphuricum, Blatta Orientalis, Hepar Sulph, Ipecac and Lobelia Inflata.

 1. Arsenic Album – Top-grade Medicine for Asthma

 The symptoms indicative of use of Arsenic Album in asthma is shortness of breath that gets worse after coughing.
+The characteristic to use it is asthma that gets worse around 12 am-1 am.
 Other symptoms are wheezing and suffocative cough with frothy mucus.
-Asthma that gets worse around 12 am-1 am is also treated well with this medicine.
 Another important guiding feature for using Arsenic Album is asthma which alternates with skin rash or eczema.

-Great difficulty while breathing, with whistling and cough getting worse at midnight calls for use of Arsenic Album.
-If the symptoms match, it can be administered in 30C potency, which can be repeated 2 times in a day.
-If there is no improvement at all with low potency, then it is advisable to consult a good homeopath before taking 200C or 1M potency.
+If the symptoms match, it can be administered in 30C potency, which can be repeated 2 times a day.
+If there is no improvement at all with low potency, then it is advisable to consult a homeopath before taking 200C or 1M potency.

 2. Spongia Tosta – For Short, Panting Breathing With Dry Cough

-Breathing is troublesome, difficult and panting along with suffocative (dry) cough are the explanatory indications for this remedy.
-It is best to start in 30C potency, and can be taken once or twice in a day.
+It is best to start in 30C potency and can be taken once or twice a day.
 It can also be taken in high (200C) potency.
-But one should clearly observe the symptoms before taking in high potency.
+But one should observe the symptoms before taking in high potency.

 3. Antimonium Tartaricum – For Asthma With Shortness Of Breath And Rattling Cough